solid-design-system/solid/CONTRIBUTING.md

 Milestones have:

 - A name which defines to which goal the milestone is working towards.
-- A start date which defines when the milestone starts.
 - An end date which defines when the milestone ends.
 - A description which defines what the milestone is about.